 - The cover page should contain the title of your project as well as your name and assigned project number.
 The abstract should follow the cover page and should be no more than 250 words and written on the Official Abstract Form.

 - Bring ten copies of your abstract on the official abstract form.
-Place one in a frame by your exhibit and submit one to the registration desk, and keep the rest with you at your station to hand out to judges the day of the Fair.
+Place one in a frame by your exhibit and submit one online through your registration on the website during the upload period of March 6-14, 2024, and keep the rest with you at your station to hand out to judges the day of the Fair.

 The Oral Presentation

 You will be required to present a short summary (no longer than 5 minutes) of your research goals, procedure, and conclusions to the judges, which will be followed by questions from the judges.

 Judges will walk through the exhibit areas starting at 8:30 a.m. without the students present.
 The main part of the judging process will begin at 9:30 a.m.
 All participants must stay at their stations during this time so that they can fulfill the oral part of the presentation.
 After lunch, the participants will return to their exhibits for additional interviews with the judges.